revunix/revRadio/README.md

 - `!setdefault <url>`: Updates the default stream URL in the configuration.
 - `!stations`: Displays a list of available radio stations with indices.
 - `!add <name> <url>`: Adds a new radio station to the configuration.
-- `!remove <index>`: Removes a radio station from the configuration file.
+- `!remove`: Removes a radio station from the configuration file.
 - `!restart`: Restarts the bot.
+- `!reload`: Reloads the configuration file.
 - `!commands`: Displays the list of available commands.
+- `!status`: Shows the current station and playing title.
+- `!stats`: Shows bot statistics.

 ## Setup

 1. **Clone the Repository**
     ```bash
     git clone https://github.com/revunix/discord-radio-bot.git
     cd discord-radio-bot
     ```

 2. **Install Dependencies**
     Ensure you have Python 3.11 or later installed.
 Install the required Python packages:
     ```bash
     pip install -r requirements.txt
     ```
     **Note:** Ensure you have `ffmpeg` installed and accessible in your system's PATH.
 You can download it from [FFmpeg's official site](https://ffmpeg.org/download.html).

 3. **Configure the Bot**
     Create a `config.ini` file in the root directory with the following structure:
     ```ini
     [settings]
     token = YOUR_BOT_TOKEN